ballcarsen/ML-Test-Repo/README.md

 The ".project" and ".pydevproject" files were added by eclipse, as well as the "__pycache__" folders.

 Run main.py to see the order in which package file content is run.
-This is something I wasn't aware of until I started playing around with it.
+This is something I wasn't aware of until I started playing around with it, so you might find it useful too.